arks-org/arks.github.io/content/_pages/community.md

 8. Tell us about yourself by filling out a 5-minute [ARK survey] (in English) or 🇫🇷 une [enquête ARK] (version française)
 9. Tell us about your [interest in helping with the work of the ARK Alliance]
-10. [Contact us] about joining a [working group]: Outreach, Technical, NAAN Registry, Advisory
+10. [Contact us] about joining one of the [working groups]

 ## Who is creating ARKs

 Since 2001 over [{{ site.num_ark_orgs }} organizations] across the world
 registered to assign ARKs.
-As of late 2025, the registry includes 12 national libraries, 215 universities, 254 archives, 144 museums, and 124 journals, and 59 scientific centers, as well as many other organization types (government agencies, vendors, research labs, etc).
+As of late 2025, the registry includes
+{{ site.num_national_libs }} national libraries, 215 universities,
+254 archives, 144 museums, 124 journals, and
+59 scientific centers, as well as many other organization types (government agencies, vendors, research labs, etc).
 To register your organization, fill out this [online request form].